-What is the age requirement in order to obtain North Carolina driver’s license?
+What is the age requirement to obtain a North Carolina driver’s license?

-It is required to be at least 18 years of age in order to apply for a NC driver’s license.
+You must be at least 18 years of age to apply for a NC driver’s license.

-You must be at least 15 years old in order to obtain a NC Limited Learner Permit or Provisional License.
+You must be at least 15 years old to obtain a NC Limited Learner Permit or Provisional License.

-Everyone who operate a motor vehicle on streets and highways in North Carolina.
+Everyone who operates a motor vehicle on streets and highways in North Carolina.

-Do I need to pass any test in order to obtain a North Carolina driver’s license or permit?
+Do I need to pass any test to obtain a North Carolina driver’s license or permit?

 Yes.
-You must pass a vision, knowledge, traffic signs and road tests.
+You must pass the vision, knowledge, traffic signs and road tests.

 Can I wear my contact lenses or corrective glasses during the vision test?